 With an apologetic voice, CC reminds Dora that Jeremy is in the other room.

 “Just understand one thing.
 It’s not for me.
 If you break up with him, it won’t be for me.
 It’s what God expects.”

 ““I’ll think about it.
 Just promise me you’ll say nothing to Jay.
 Or Mom and Dad.”

 Again she wonders why she is asking this.
 They already know.

-In the stadium, the Jets return to the playing field to the sound of a huge roar from their fans, Jay and Ira slap hands.
+In the stadium, to the sound of a huge roar from their fans, Jay and Ira again slap hands as the Jets return to the playing field.
 Jay moves his pants up and down, comically, flashing his socks.
 They bump asses.
 Then they slap hands again.

 Hearing that CC is off the phone, Jeremy reenters the bedroom.